andisfar/LaunchQtCreator/README.md

 # launchqtcreator README

 QtCreator is very useful for certain tasks!
 When working on Qt projects, there are things I find Qt Creator invaluable for -just too convenient to use anything else (almost).
-I often use Vislual Studio Code and QtCreator together when working on c++/gui projects
+I often use Visual Studio Code and QtCreator together when working on c++/gui projects

 ![Qt Creator Launcher](src/images/selection_tool.gif)